What is Temporomandibular Joint Disorder?

 However, we would like to discuss a little-known procedure called Blair Upper Cervical that often gets to the very ROOT cause of TMJ disorder.
 We have mentioned briefly that TMJ disorder is most often the result of imbalances in the mastication muscles.
 Because the neck houses the brain-stem, and the trigeminal nucleus, neck injury and subsequent upper cervical misalignment can disrupt and interfere with normal mastication muscle tone.
 Upper cervical injury in pour experience in our upper cervical health care office is at the root of a large majority of TMJ cases.

 Unfortunately, some doctors prescribe patients with antidepressants.
-This is a terrible option that doesn’t investigate the cause.
-While we will not minimize how severe TMJ symptoms can affect a patient throwing antidepressants at patients who suffer with biomechanical issue is poor health care.
+This is a terrible option that doesn't investigate the cause.
+While we will not minimize how severe TMJ symptoms can affect a patient throwing antidepressants at patients who suffer from the biomechanical issue is poor health care.